-Artificial intelligence; computational systems biology (formerly biomedical systems/computational biology); computer networks; computer science theory; computer system architecture; information and data management; graphics and vision; and software systems.
+Artificial intelligence; computational systems biology; computer networks; computer science theory; computer system architecture; graphics and vision; information and data management; and software systems.

-Normally, students take courses to acquire the knowledge needed to prepare for the written and oral qualifying examinations and for conducting Ph.D. research.
+Normally, students take courses to acquire the knowledge needed to prepare for the written and oral preliminary examinations and for conducting Ph.D. research.
 The basic program of study for the Ph.D. degree is built around the fundamental examination, the major field requirement, and two minor fields.
 The major field and at least one minor field must be in computer science.